Mahmud Sadik

-Mahmud Sadik is a citizen of Afghanistan who was held in the United States Guantanamo Bay detention camps, in Cuba.
+Mahmud Sadik (born 1952) is a citizen of Afghanistan who was held in extrajudicial detention in the United States Guantanamo Bay detention camps, in Cuba.

 His Guantanamo Internment Serial Number was 512.

 McClatchy News Service interview

 On June 15, 2008, the McClatchy News Service published a series of articles based on interviews with 66 former Guantanamo captives.

 Mohammed Saduq was one of the former captives who had an article profiling him.

 Mohammed Saduq reported he was captured in his home in Chaman, not on a battlefield.

 His capture didn't surprise him because as the director of an orphanage, he was a civil servant appointed by the Taliban.
 The McClatchy article reported that the Tahia Maskan orphanage he directed: